exercism/nim-test-runner/README.md

-# Nim Test Runner for Execersim
+# Nim Test Runner for Exercism
-A test runner for Execerism v3 to programtically test user's solution and report status for in-browser coding.
+A test runner for Exercism v3 to programatically test a user's solution and report status for in-browser coding.